ViPeR5000/span/README.md

 The author(s) will try to keep this integration working, but cannot provide technical support for either Span or your homes electrical system.
 The software is provided as-is with no warranty or guarantee of performance or suitability to your particular setting.

+What this integration does do is provide the user a Home Assistant integration that a user would find useful if they wanted so understand their power consumption, energy usage, and control panel circuits.

 ## Installation

 1. Install [HACS](https://hacs.xyz/)